Skip to main content

 High-level overview; we protect client privacy and proprietary workflows.

-- Issuance & delivery — We email a same-day scan when your apostille is issued; original shipping is optional ($20 U.S.; international by quote).
+5. Issuance & delivery — We email a same-day scan when your apostille is issued; original shipping is free within the U.S. (normally $20; international by quote).

 Document Playbooks